 How to Consume

-Once your body is healed and your digestive system has been restored, at that time you can add in sprouted grain bread or sourdough breads.
-But only consume it a few times a week or maximum one time a day.
+Once your body is healed and your digestive system has been restored, you can add in sprouted grain bread or sourdough breads, but only consume it in moderation, about one to times per week at most.

 - Sprouted grain bread is made with soaked and sprouted whole grains that are then ground into flour and used to make bread.

 - Sprouted grain bread is high in protein, fiber and micronutrients, including B vitamins and vitamin C. It’s more easily digested than whole grain or white bread, and the body is better able to absorb its nutrients.

 - Sprouted bread is gaining popularity, so it can be found in most grocery stores or farmers markets.
 A good-quality sprouted whole grain bread typically contains both grains and legumes, such as wheat, millet, rye, spelt, barely and lentils.

 - You use sprouted whole grain bread the same way you would any other bread.
 It’s denser and doesn’t last as long, so store it in the freezer if you won’t eat the loaf within two to three days.